A Comparative Study of Luminosity Functions and Event Rate Densities of Long GRBs with Non-parametric Method: Conclusions

 \section{Conclusions}

-We have carefully studied the effects of sample selection and threshold on the luminosity functions and event rates of distinct bright lGRB samples and compared the GRB event rates with the SFRs in a more robust way.
-The following conclusions can be drawn: \begin{itemize} \item [1)] The observed luminosity of lGRBs in our samples evolves with the cosmological redshift as $L\propto(1+z)^k$ with an index $k$ varying from 2.88 to 3.92 that is marginally consistent with previous values.
-The $k$ parameter is more sensitive to the effects of sample selection instead of threshold of a detector if all bursts reside above the lower limits of luminosities. \item [2)] It is found for the first time that a gaussian-like component of lGRB even rates always exceeds the SFRs at lower redshift of $z<1$ no matter what kinds of GRB samples are considered.
-On the contrary, those high-redshift lGRBs are perfectly associated with star formations, which is good in agreement with some previous conclusions.
-This directly demonstrates that two types of lGRBs are evidently expected. \item [3)] It proves that the sample selection effect would play more important roles than the instrumental effect on calculating the cumulative luminosity functions, redshift distributions together with event rates of the complete lGRB samples.
-This is almost always right since the bursts located below the luminosity limits are very rare. \item [4)] It is worthy of addressing that the gaussian-like excess of lGRB event rates at $z<1$ in all three cases is largely different from the monotonous rise or drop patterns found before, which implies that the low-redshift lGRBs might originate from some special progenitors unconnected with the SFRs at all.
-On the other hand, the high-redshift lGRBs matching the SFRs ideally provide a convincing evidence supporting their physical origins from the core-collapse of massive stars. \end{itemize}
+We have carefully studied the effects of sample selection and threshold on the luminosity functions and event rates of distinct bright \textit{l}GRB samples and compared the GRB event rates with the SFRs in a more robust way.
+The following conclusions can be drawn: \begin{itemize} \item [1)] The observed luminosity of \textit{l}GRBs in our samples evolves with the cosmological redshift as $L\propto(1+z)^k$ with an index $k$ varying from 2.88 to 3.92 that is marginally consistent with previous values.
+The $k$ parameter is more sensitive to the effects of sample selection instead of threshold of a detector if all bursts reside above the lower limits of luminosities. \item [2)] It is found for the first time that a Gaussian-like component of \textit{l}GRB event rates always exceeds the SFRs at lower redshift of $z<1$ no matter whether the selected GRB samples are complete or not.
+On the contrary, those high-redshift \textit{l}GRBs are perfectly associated with star formations, which is good in agreement with some previous conclusions.
+This directly demonstrates that two types of \textit{l}GRBs are evidently expected. \item [3)] It proves that the sample selection effect would play more important roles than the instrumental effect on calculating the cumulative luminosity functions, redshift distributions together with event rates of either complete or non-complete \textit{l}GRB samples.
+This is almost always right since the bursts located below the luminosity limits are very rare. \item [4)] It is worthy of addressing that the Gaussian-like excess of \textit{l}GRB event rates at $z<1$ in all three cases is largely different from the monotonous rise or drop patterns found before, which implies that the low-redshift \textit{l}GRBs might originate from some special progenitors unconnected with the SFRs at all.
+On the other hand, the high-redshift \textit{l}GRBs matching the SFRs ideally provide a convincing evidence supporting their physical origins from the core-collapse of massive stars. \end{itemize}

-\section{Acknowledgements}
+\section{acknowledgements}